matthieucx/yaraku-nlp-assignment/README.md

 ## Development tooling

 - pytest is used for unit testing
-- autopep8 is used for autoformating
+- autopep8 is used for autoformatting
 - flake8 is used for linting

 All 3 of them can be run using your IDE, which is recommended.
 They can also be invoked from the CLI, using `poetry run <tool>`.

-Autoformating is executed as a pre-commit hook, ensuring a consistent style throughout the codebase.
+Autoformatting is executed as a pre-commit hook, ensuring a consistent style throughout the codebase.

 ### Pre-commit

 To install pre-commit hooks, run `poetry run pre-commit install`.

-Pre-commit hooks will be run on staged files when commiting.
+Pre-commit hooks will be run on staged files when committing.
 You can run them whenever you want with `poetry run pre-commit run`.

 ## Docker